wpeventmanager/wp-event-manager/readme.txt

 With power-packed event plugins, WP Event Manager has recently launched a set of event themes that are fully compatible with its plugins.

-Now you can get superior event themes that work well with our event plugins.

 Key features of the event themes include:

 - **Fully responsive**: Get designs that look good on every screen.